dappernarwhalstudios/my-daily-dad-joke-landing-page/_pages/faq.md

 ---

+### ➕ What if I want more jokes?
+Need an extra laugh?
+Just swipe left to load a random dad joke from the archive.

+---

+### 🕰 How do I see previous days' jokes?
+Swipe right to revisit jokes from previous days.

+---

 ### ❤️ Can I save or favorite jokes?
 Yes!
 Tap the heart icon to mark a joke as a favorite.
 You can view all your saved jokes anytime from the Favorites tab.

 ---